Windsor (UK Parliament constituency): 19th century

 In 1832 a new property based franchise replaced the scot and lot qualification.
 Under the new system, there were 507 registered electors in 1832.
 The borough representatives before the Reform Act 1832 included soldiers and people connected with the Royal Household, such as Sir Richard Hussey Vivian (MP 1826–1831) and Sir Herbert Taylor (MP 1820–1823).
 The constituency also returned politicians prominent in national politics, like the Duke of Wellington's elder brother the Earl of Mornington in the 1780s and 1790s or the future Prime Minister Edward Stanley (subsequently the Earl of Derby) in the early 1830s).

 The Ramsbottom family filled one seat from 1806 until 1845.
 The borough had been loyal to the King's Pittite/Tory ministers in the late 18th and early 19th centuries, but became more favourable to the Whig interest after John Ramsbottom (MP 1810–1845) was elected.

 By the 1860s the monarch had ceased to interfere in local affairs.
 The borough fell under the patronage of Colonel R. Richardson-Gardner.
 Richardson-Gardner was a local landowner, who caused some animosity when following the 1868 general election he evicted tenants who did not support him at the polls.
 This was the last Parliamentary election the Conservatives lost in Windsor.

 Despite (or perhaps because of) his methods, Richardson-Gardner was elected to Parliament in 1874.

 20th century

 Successive Conservative MPs, before the First World War, had considerable influence in the constituency; especially when they subscribed generously to local institutions such as a hospital.

 The county division created in 1918 combined the town of Windsor, with territory to its west, south and east which had formerly been in the Wokingham division.
 The incumbent MP for Wokingham up to 1918, Ernest Gardner, was the first representative of the expanded Windsor constituency.
-The Conservative Party retained the seat continuously, until 1974 when a Windsor constituency temporarily disappeared from the House of Commons.
+The Conservative Party retained the seat continuously until its temporary abolition in 1974, as it has since its recreation in 1997.

 Boundaries and boundary changes

-The constituency covers the town of Windsor and various portions of the surrounding area, in Berkshire.